dxwc/vidlist/README.md

 # Common Usages Example

-### Subscribe to a youtube channel
+### Subscribe to a youtube channel:

 `sub -s https://www.youtube.com/watch?v=EeNiqKNtpAA`

-### Pull update from channel feed, show update progress, generate HTML and then open the HTML with your default browser
+### Pull update from channel feed, show update progress, generate HTML and then open the HTML with your default browser:

 `sub -upgo`